Each team manager will be notified of the team fixtures by the Club Fixture Secretary Angie Searle.

 Angie will try to find a referee for games involving older age groups if a referee has not been allocated by the league, but this is not always possible, in which case it is the responsibility of the team manager to find a referee for a home game.

-MANAGERS MUST NOT APPROACH OTHER CLUBS DIRECT TO ARRANGE/ CONFIRM /POSTPONE FIXTURES – THIS MUST ALWAYS BE DONE THROUGH THE FIXTURES SECRETARY OR IN HER ABSENCE THE CLUB SECRETARY.
+MANAGERS MUST NOT APPROACH OTHER CLUBS DIRECT TO ARRANGE/ CONFIRM /POSTPONE FIXTURES – THIS MUST ALWAYS BE DONE THROUGH THE FIXTURES SECRETARY

 If a manager knows that a fixture cannot be fulfilled because of a school trip or sickness, or requires a postponement because of a player(s) appearing in a representative team, then the Fixtures Secretary MUST be informed as soon as possible in order to submit a postponement request to the league.
 Normally at least 28 days notice is required for school trips, otherwise the club will incur a fine.
 Mid Herts league gives only two free week in a season and this includes school trips.